zhaozhixu/LightNet/docs/Documentation/Data-Structures.md

         const ln_param_type  *param_ptypes;
     };
     typedef struct ln_op_arg ln_op_arg;

+The `name` field should be a unique string among all operators in this context.
+This is the unique ID of this operator.
+The NN model in [IL format](../Getting-Started.md#model-format) can generate this string automatically with the IL-to-IR generation tool `il2json.pl`.

+The `optype` field is the operator type that denotes the operation it performs, which should be one of the operator prototypes' `optype` registered in all usable [architectures](#architecture), which can be accessed by `LN_ARCH.op_proto_table`.

+The `arch` field is the architecture name this operator can run on, which should be the same as its operator prototype's `arch` field.

 Every operator should implement its own `ln_op` structures, which are resident in `src/op`, and register its structures in the architecture